aws/amazon-cloudwatch-agent-test/docs/getting-start.md

     }
     ```
 12. Once creation is done, go back to the IAM role and attach the policy you just created by searching for the policy name.
+13. For EKS testing, attach the `AmazonEKSClusterPolicy` to the terraform role as well.
-13. Follow [docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to add TERRAFORM_AWS_ASSUME_ROLE as GitHub repository secret.
+14. Follow [docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to add TERRAFORM_AWS_ASSUME_ROLE as GitHub repository secret.
 Name is `TERRAFORM_AWS_ASSUME_ROLE` and Secret is the IAM role's ARN.

 ### Notes
 [reference of how to create role](https://github.com/aws-actions/configure-aws-credentials)

-## 7. Setup the integration test resources
+## 7. Set up the integration test resources
 1. Navigate to your fork
-2. Run the following command to setup all the resources being used for integration test (e.g vpc, iam, etc)
+2. Run the following command to set up all the resources being used for integration test (e.g vpc, iam, etc)
 ```shell
 cd terraform/setup # assuming you are still in the ./terraform terraform init